Build on iOS

 Physical card readers aren't supported in the Square Sandbox.
 To take test payments, you must simulate a virtual reader with the Mock Reader UI.

-Click this button to simulate connecting a magstripe reader or a contactless and chip reader to your device.
-You can use the ReaderManager to programmatically access information about these simulated readers, such as their model and available card entry methods.
+Click the following button to simulate connecting a magstripe reader or a contactless and chip reader to your device.

-When mock readers have been connected and you begin a payment, click the FAB again to test your application's payment flow and simulate a swiped, inserted, or tapped card with the mock reader.
-Click Payment details to select different card brands and payment behaviors (approved or declined) for testing purposes.
-To hide the mock reader UI in your application, call MockReaderUI.dismiss().
+When mock readers have been connected and you begin a payment, click the button again to test your application's payment flow and simulate a swiped, inserted, or tapped card with the mock reader.
+Choose Payment details to select different card brands and payment behaviors (approved or declined) for testing purposes.
+To hide the mock reader UI in your application, call self.mockReaderUI?.dismiss().

 To pair physical readers for production payments, see Pair and Manage Card Readers.